ipfs/js-ipfs/README.md

 |------|---------|
 | boolean or object | `true` |

-Initialize the repo when creating the IPFS node.
+Perform repo initialization steps when creating the IPFS node.

-If you have already initialized a repo before creating your IPFS node (e.g. you are loading a repo that was saved to disk from a previous run of your program), you must make sure to set this to `false`.
 Note that *initializing* a repo is different from creating an instance of [`ipfs.Repo`](https://github.com/ipfs/js-ipfs-repo).
 The IPFS constructor sets many special properties when initializing a repo, so you should usually not try and call `repoInstance.init()` yourself.

 Instead of a boolean, you may provide an object with custom initialization options.
 All properties are optional: